Research

 What SB-9's "lot splits" mean for homeowners in California

-Senate Bill 9 (SB-9) is a California state law that enables homeowners to split their single-family residential lots into two separate lots and build up to two new housing units on each.
-SB-9 builds on prior state legislation that has successfully expedited the permitting and construction of accessory dwelling units (ADUs) and junior ADUs (JADUs).
+Senate Bill 9 (SB-9) is a California state law that enables homeowners to split their single-family residential lots into two separate lots and build up to two new units of housing on each.
+Under SB-9, an existing parcel of residential real property can be subdivided into newly created parcels through an urban lot split pursuant to the law.
+SB-9 builds on prior state legislation that has successfully expedited the permitting and construction of accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs).

 If you live in California, you’ve likely heard about “lot splits” and SB-9.
 Here’s a quick recap of what those are and what they mean for homeowners in California.